MVA PARENT HANDBOOK

 - In full at the tryouts

-- For Elite teams, 1st check down payment and post dated checks for remainder as listed under Payment Schedule on the budget handout at tryouts.
+- For Elite teams, 1st check down payment and post dated checks for remainder as listed under Payment Schedule provided at tryouts.

-- For Select teams, 1st check down payment and post dated checks for remainder as listed under Payment Schedule on the budget handout at tryouts.
+- For Select teams, 1st check down payment and post dated checks for remainder as listed under Payment Schedule provided at tryouts.

-- A payment plan may need to be arranged for special circumstance.
+- A payment plan may need to be arranged for special circumstances.
 This can be done by contacting Quang at 612-723-1613 and making other

 arrangements or email at Info4mva@gmail.com.

-* All payments are to be mailed to: MVA Admin. – 11359 Hastings Street NE, Blaine, MN 55449.
+* Payments can be mailed to: MVA Admin. – 11359 Hastings Street NE, Blaine, MN 55449.
 Do not give payments to coaches.
 Please only mail checks (no

-cash) for payments to MVA Admin.
+cash) and write checks to MVA.
 If other methods of payments are involved, please make arrangement with Quang Vo, Director.